sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/explanations/server_side.md

 Make sure that

 - [Executors are deployed and are online](../../admin/deploy_executors.md).
-- The feature flag `experimentalFeatures.batchChangesExecution` is set to `enabled` in the global config or for specific users.
+- The feature flag `experimentalFeatures.batchChangesExecution` is set to `true` in the global config or for specific users.

 ## Explanations